NajirSeikh/JavaScript/README.md

 # JavaScript

- All about JS basic to advanced
+All about JavaScript: From Zero to Expert!